 A tour de force of plotting and atmosphere, Turning Blue is a terrifying, gripping story of hidden lives, and hidden deaths.

 ‘Ben Myers is the master of English rural noir, and with Turning Blue, he has created a whole new genre: folk crime.
 By turns gripping, ghastly and unputdownable.
 I’m already looking forward to the sequel.’

 Paul Kingsnorth, award-winning writer of The Wake and Beast

 BENJAMIN MYERS is an award-winning writer.
-His novel Beastings (2014) won the Portico Prize For Literature and a Northern Writers’ Award and was longlisted for the Jerwood Fiction Uncovered Prize.
+His novel The Gallows Pole (2017) won The Walter Scott Prize.
+Beastings (2014) won the Portico Prize For Literature and a Northern Writers’ Award and was longlisted for the Jerwood Fiction Uncovered Prize.
 Pig Iron (2012) won the inaugural Gordon Burn Prize and Richard (2010) was selected as a Sunday Times book of the year.
-Turning Blue (2016) was named Book of the Year 2016 by Loud And Quiet Magazine, and his recent novel, The Gallows Pole (2017) has already won the Roger Deakin Award.

-Myers’ other work includes the poetry collection Heathcliff Adrift (2014) and his Tom-Gallon Trust Award-winning short stories.
-His journalism has been published in numerous titles including The Guardian, New Statesman, Mojo and Caught By The River and his non-fiction writing has been widely translated.
+His first non-fiction title is Under the Rock (2017).
+His published poetry includes the collection Heathcliff Adrift (2014) and he has been awarded the Tom-Gallon Prize for his short story work.
+Myers’ journalism has been published in numerous titles including The Guardian, New Statesman, Mojo and Caught By The River and his non-fiction writing widely translated.

 Benjamin Myers was born in Durham and currently lives in the Upper Calder Valley, West Yorkshire.
 Find Myers on twitter @benmyers1 and discover more at www.benmyers.com.